-The 30-Year Standard
+The 30-Year Mortgage Term Is Standard

 Most mortgages are based on a 30-year amortization, meaning they are paid off in full after 30 years.

 That’s right, there are a ton of mortgages based on a 30-year payoff schedule that can adjust monthly or annually for much of that time.

 Same goes for a 7/1 or a 10/1 ARM, except their fixed period is seven or 10 years, respectively, before going adjustable.

-Then there are 15-year mortgages, which are amortized and paid off in 15 years.
-They are fixed for the entire duration, so you don’t have to worry about your mortgage rate adjusting higher (or lower, not that you’d worry about that).
+They too are fixed for the entire duration, so you don’t have to worry about your mortgage rate adjusting higher (or lower, not that you’d be concerned about that).

 With a 15-year mortgage, you’ll enjoy a lower mortgage rate than a 30-year loan, and pay much less interest.
 A win-win really.

 Let’s look at an example, assuming the loan amount is $200,000.